10.2 Disruptive Paradigms

 Approximate Computing: The Art of “Good Enough”

-Section titled “Approximate Computing: The Art of “Good Enough””Approximate computing is a pragmatic paradigm built on a simple but powerful observation: not all applications require perfectly accurate results.14 For a wide class of error-tolerant workloads, intentionally introducing controlled inaccuracies into computations can yield disproportionate gains in performance, energy efficiency, and hardware area.15 This approach is particularly effective in domains where the data is inherently noisy or where human perception is the final judge of quality:
+Section titled “Approximate Computing: The Art of “Good Enough””Approximate computing is a pragmatic paradigm based on the observation that not all applications require perfectly accurate results.14 For a wide range of error-tolerant workloads, intentionally introducing controlled inaccuracies into computations can lead to significant gains in performance, energy efficiency, and hardware area.15

-- Machine Learning: ML models are inherently probabilistic and are trained on noisy data.
-This makes them highly resilient to small numerical errors.
-By using approximate arithmetic units for the millions of multiply-accumulate operations in a neural network, significant energy can be saved with minimal impact on the final classification accuracy.15 In one case study, a k-means clustering algorithm achieved a 50-fold energy saving in exchange for a mere 5% loss in classification accuracy.15
+Section titled “Prime Application Domains”- Machine Learning: Machine learning models are inherently probabilistic and are trained on noisy data, making them highly resilient to small numerical errors.
+By using approximate arithmetic units for the millions of multiply-accumulate operations in a neural network, significant energy can be saved with minimal impact on the final classification accuracy.15

-- Multimedia and Signal Processing: Human senses are imperfect.
-We often cannot perceive a few dropped frames in a high-framerate video, minor compression artifacts in an image, or slight distortions in an audio signal.14 This perceptual tolerance creates an opportunity to approximate the underlying computations, saving power and improving performance without degrading the user experience.
+- Multimedia and Signal Processing: Human senses are not perfect.
+We often cannot perceive a few dropped frames in a high-framerate video, minor compression artifacts in an image, or slight distortions in an audio signal.14 This perceptual tolerance allows for the approximation of underlying computations, which can save power and improve performance without degrading the user experience.

 Reconfigurable Computing: Hardware Plasticity with FPGAs

-Section titled “Reconfigurable Computing: Hardware Plasticity with FPGAs”Reconfigurable computing, primarily embodied by Field-Programmable Gate Arrays (FPGAs), offers a compelling middle ground between the rigid, high-performance of custom hardware (ASICs) and the flexible, but slower, nature of software running on a general-purpose processor.17
+Section titled “Reconfigurable Computing: Hardware Plasticity with FPGAs”Reconfigurable computing, primarily embodied by Field-Programmable Gate Arrays (FPGAs), provides a middle ground between the rigid, high-performance of custom hardware (ASICs) and the flexible, but slower, nature of software running on a general-purpose processor.17

-- Parallelism via Custom Data Paths: The power of FPGAs for parallel computing comes from their ability to create custom hardware circuits, or data paths, that are perfectly tailored to a specific algorithm.
+Parallelism via Custom Data Paths: The power of FPGAs for parallel computing stems from their ability to create custom hardware circuits, or data paths, that are perfectly tailored to a specific algorithm.
 Instead of a CPU fetching, decoding, and executing a linear sequence of instructions, an FPGA can implement a deep pipeline or a wide parallel structure in hardware, processing data as it streams through the custom-designed logic.
-This eliminates the overhead of the von Neumann architecture and enables a fine-grained, highly efficient form of parallelism.18
+This eliminates the overhead of the von Neumann architecture and allows for a fine-grained, highly efficient form of parallelism.18

-- Dynamic Reconfiguration: A key advantage of many modern FPGAs is the ability to perform partial reconfiguration on the fly.
-This allows a portion of the FPGA’s fabric to be reprogrammed with a new hardware accelerator while other critical parts of the design continue to operate uninterrupted.
+Dynamic Partial Reconfiguration: Many modern FPGAs can perform partial reconfiguration dynamically—reprogramming a portion of the FPGA’s fabric with a new hardware accelerator while other critical parts continue operating without interruption.
 This provides a level of hardware flexibility and adaptability that is unmatched by any other computing paradigm.17

 References